Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

   ***MEM: Should "etc" be replaced with a more standard way of showing unkown directories in a path?
 Or is that the actual path?***

+  ***MEM: It's a little odd that the first setp is in the terminal, the second step tells them to use the CSP console/CLI, and the third step assumes they are still in the console/CLI.
+Step 1 is for one thing, steps 2 and 3 for something else.
+Logically, we'd have get the image, prep the environment, and install the container in one topic or in 3.***